TypedDevs/bashunit/docs/getting-started.md

 ### Using install.sh

-You can use the installer tool that will generate an executable with the whole library in a single file:
+There is a tool that will generate an executable with the whole library in a single file:

 ```bash
 curl -s https://raw.githubusercontent.com/TypedDevs/bashunit/main/install.sh | bash